YOU'RE READING

 SUPER PUZZLE FIGHTER II TURBO: Dan's unremarkable abilities were made fifteen times worse in this already tough puzzle game, starring characters from two popular Capcom series (and that dumb mech game they released in Japan... but let's not go there).
 I mean, sure, Dan's Gadoken may not do much damage, but at least it doesn't circle around and hit him in the back of the head.
 Unfortunately, that's exactly what happens in Puzzle Fighter... in the game, you fight your opponent by dropping unusable gems into his playfield.
 However, these gems don't stay useless forever, and will eventually change into a color after a certain number of turns (displayed on the counter gem's face).
 Each character has their own pattern of colors for their counter gems, and Dan's is all red, all the time.
 This leaves you three options if you insist on using Dan... the first is to fill the opponent's playfield with gems so quickly that he never has a chance to play the red orb necessary to destroy them all.
 The second is to create layers of counter gems, so that when one batch of counter gems become red, you've got another line of unusable gems covering them.
 The third is to, well, bend over and take it right in the couch cushion.
 I have a friend who claims he can beat half his opponents with Dan... if this is in fact true, I hope he shows me mercy when he uses that 10,000 point IQ to conquer the world.

-MARVEL VS. STREET FIGHTER: Dan truly came of age here... if he were Jewish, this sequel to the popular tag-team fighting game X-Men vs. Street Fighter would have been his bar mitzvah.
+MARVEL SUPER HEROES VS. STREET FIGHTER: Dan truly came of age here... if he were Jewish, this sequel to the popular tag-team fighting game X-Men vs. Street Fighter would have been his bar mitzvah.
 And oy oh boy, what a celebration it was!
 Some of Dan's best win quotes are in this game, including the classic "I'm sorry... no, you are!".
 Dan also invented two great new moves to combat Marvel's powerful supervillians... the Premium Sign (which so far has only appeared in the Marvel vs. games) and the Otoko Michi, the energy hungry super attack that really puts the "blow" in death blow.
 Dan even makes an appearance in two of the game's endings, and both of them are pretty funny, especially the one where he claims to be a cyborg and Akuma responds by both stripping him of his costume and knocking him into orbit with a single punch.

 POCKET FIGHTER: I consider this more of a walking billboard for Capcom than a legitimate extension of the Street Fighter series, but what the heck... it was fun for a little while, and it took licenses with the Street Fighter and Darkstalkers characters that wouldn't have been possible in Capcom's more serious games.
 The cartoony environment benefitted the already amusing Dan the most... now, instead of just fighting and throwing the occasional autograph, he could break out the rhinestone jumpsuit and belt out a few lines from Kentucky Rain as well!
 Dan could even rely on his dead father as both a heavy blunt object (Dan grabs his dad's corpse by the nose and swings him at opponents!) and a panic button when things looked bleak.